Calle Larios in Malaga lit up with spectacular Christmas lights on a December evening with crowds below

 December is the coolest and wettest month in Malaga – but coolest and wettest are relative terms here.
 Afternoons at 16°C with winter sun are genuinely pleasant for walking the city; it's just not beach weather.
 Mornings and evenings drop to around 8°C, which requires proper layers.
 The sea at 16°C is cold for swimming but the coastal walks and promenade are excellent on clear days.

-Malaga gets about 5 hours of sunshine in December — which sounds modest until you compare it to London's 1.5 hours, Paris's 2 hours or Berlin's 1.5 hours for the same month.
-The quality of light on a clear December afternoon in Malaga is genuinely impressive and the city looks spectacular under it.
+Malaga's roughly 5 hours of daily December sunshine sounds modest until you compare it to London's or Berlin's 1.5 – the light on a clear December afternoon is genuinely impressive.

-Rain in December is the most significant of any month — 7–8 days of showers, occasionally heavier.
-The pattern tends to be short bursts rather than all-day grey, but you'll need a waterproof jacket as a daily companion rather than an emergency item.
-Between the showers, the skies clear quickly and the light returns sharp and clean.
+Rain in December is the most significant of any month – 7–8 days of showers, occasionally heavier, in short bursts rather than all-day grey, so a waterproof is a daily companion rather than an emergency item.
+Between the showers the skies clear quickly and the light returns sharp and clean.

 What to Do in December